gmail unsubscribeemail managementproductivity

 Is it safe to click unsubscribe in emails?

 It's safe to unsubscribe from legitimate companies you recognize.
-For unknown senders or obvious spam, never click unsubscribe as it confirms your email is active.
-Instead, mark as spam.
-Gmail's native unsubscribe feature is generally safe as Gmail pre-validates senders.
+For unknown senders or obvious spam, never click unsubscribe, since it confirms your email is active.
+Mark it as spam instead.
+Gmail's native unsubscribe feature is generally safe because Gmail pre-validates senders.

 Does unsubscribing lead to more spam?